MakeSchool-Tutorials/Peeved-Penguins-SpriteBuilder-Swift/P14-Polish-Gameplay/content.md

 ==============================

-Before we actually implement the update method - add a constant to *Gameplay.m* that defines the minimum speed which we will use to check if a penguin is slow enough for the round to end:
+Before we actually implement the update method - add a constant to *Gameplay.swift* that defines the minimum speed which we will use to check if a penguin is slow enough for the round to end:

-    static const float MIN_SPEED = 5.f;
+	let minSpeed = CGFloat(5)

 The value '5' works good for our physics setting.
 If you have changed the physics properties of your objects you might want to experiment a